Giant and robust Josephson diode effect in multiband topological nanowires

-\em Conclusion.--We have shown that multiband Majorana nanowires provide a realistic and robust platform for realizing the giant Josephson diode effect.
+\em Conclusion.--We have shown that multiband Majorana nanowires provide a realistic and robust platform for realizing the giant JDE.
 The coexistence of MBS and ABS in the multiband regime leads to a persistent competition between the fractional and conventional Josephson currents, sustaining large diode efficiency deep into the topological phase.
 Especially, we uncovered a novel spin-parity band exchange mechanism unique to the multiband regime, which realizes a robust high efficiency plateau.
-These results demonstrate subband engineering as a practical route to optimize superconducting diode effect and offer a new probe for identifying topological phase in Majorana nanowire systems.
+These results demonstrate subband engineering as a practical route to optimize SDE and offer a new probe for identifying topological phase in Majorana nanowire systems.

 \em Acknowledgments.-- The authors are thankful to Yue Mao and Yu-Hao Wan for fruitful discussions.
-This work was supported by National Key Research and Development Program of China (2021YFA1400900), the National Natural Science Foundation of China (Grants No. 12425401, No. 12261160368, and No. 11921005), the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302000), and Shanghai Municipal Science and Technology Major Project (No.~2019SHZDZX01).
+This work was supported by the National Natural Science Foundation of China (Grants No. 12425401 and No. 12261160368), the National Key Research and Development Program of China (2021YFA1400900), Quantum Science and Technology-National Science and Technology Major Project (Grant No. 2021ZD0302000), and Shanghai Municipal Science and Technology Major Project (No.~2019SHZDZX01).

 {S-\arabic{section}} {S\arabic{equation}} {S\arabic{figure}} {S\Roman{table}} \onecolumngrid